Weblog

 18 April 2012

-A small tool for the Via Campesina - International Peasant Movement to visualize agrarian conflicts
+A Simple Yet Powerful Tool for Visualizing Agrarian Conflicts for Via Campesina - International Peasant Movement

-The Central American activists from La Via Campesina asked my to help them to build an easy tool as an online observatory for agrarian conflicts.
-Today, on the International Day of Peasant’s Struggle, this website has gone online.
-Built with Drupal it was an easy task to create rapidly an useful tool to store the information and visualize such important incident for the global unity among peasants, landless, women farmers and rural youth.
+Central American activists from La Via Campesina sought my assistance in building an online observatory for agrarian conflicts.
+Launched on the International Day of Peasant’s Struggle, this website serves as a vital tool for global unity among peasants, landless, women farmers, and rural youth.
+Developed using Drupal, it effectively stores and visualizes critical data about regional conflicts.

 Continue reading